digitalartlab/expo-plugin-localization/README.md

 npx expo install @digitalartlab/expo-plugin-localization
 ```

-The Expo CLI automatically adds the plugin to your `app.json` file.
-You can also add it manually:
+Then add the plugin to your `app.json`:

 ```json
 {